morays-community/morays-doc/docs/source/getting_started.rst

 This means that the exchanges are well performed.
 Check out also that output files ``NEVERWORLD.1d_gridUsurf.nc`` and ``NEVERWORLD.1d_gridVsurf.nc`` have been created.
 They contain the subgrid forcing fields computed by GZ21 model.

+.. note:: If your computing environment is able to give you an access to a CUDA-compatible GPU, ``ml_models.py`` will automatically transfer the prediction execution on the GPU while NEMO and Eophis will still be executed on CPUs.

 7. POST-PROCESS and RES